Partner with STScI

 Timeline for prospective Principal Investigators:

-If your mission is already approved or already launched, we are happy to work with you; please get in touch with us to discuss a plan!
+If your mission is already approved or already launched, we are happy to see if we can support you; please get in touch with us to discuss a plan!
 But when circumstances allow, please adhere to the following timeline:

-• 3 months before your proposal to the relevant mission program is due to NASA or another mission-funding institution, and at least 2 months before any internal deadlines: contact us if your proposal might require MAST's commitment to funded add-ons.
-At least 3 months of lead-time is needed to establish formal contract arrangements for higher levels of support beyond the base-level ingest package.
+• 3 months before your proposal to the relevant mission program is due to NASA or another mission-funding institution, and at least 2 months before any internal deadlines: contact us to discuss your mission's needs.
+At least 3 months of lead-time is needed to produce a ROM budget for higher levels of support beyond the base-level ingest package.

 • After your mission proposal is successful: please get in touch with us during the design/manufacturing stage of your mission.
 If circumstances allow, we strongly encourage you to start working with us on the mission manual during this phase, and to provide us with example data files for feedback on the file structure and metadata content.